connorswitala/Chemistry-Solver/README.md

 # Programs

 In the [bin](./bin/) directory, there are three programs ready to be run after you build.
 The first is an example program that has everything defined for you to run it and see the minimization results.
-You can toy with options to understand how to use correct `enum class` types, or `ConstraintTypes::` (both defined below).
+You can toy with options at the source [file](./source/example.cpp) to understand how to use correct `enum class` types, or `ConstraintTypes::` (both defined below) and access results.

 The second program is the command-line driven code that lets you choose options and set mixtures for the chemical equilibrium process.
-The program has a 'help' command that will tell you what you need to run, but an brief overview is given here.
+The program has a 'help' command that will tell you what you need to run.
+An overview is given here as well.
 When you start the program, it will give you some options right off the bat.
 In order to run minimization, all fields need to filled in that appear when you type `show`.
 Two fields are already initialized by default.

 The `--mode` option tells the program which mode it is running in.
-By inputting `--mode=sweep` you can change the programs from a standalone minimization given a single value for T and P, to a verson that sweeps through an user-input min and max temperature value and then plots the results to a user-named file.
+By inputting `--mode= sweep` you can change the program from a standalone minimization given a single values for minimization parameters, to a version that sweeps through an user-input min and max energy value and then plots the results to a user-named file.

 The `--constraint` option tells the programs with minimization procedure to use.
 TP, TV, UV, CFD are the current ones available.
 It needs to be in caps when input as well.
 For example`--constraint=TP`.

 The `--species` option tells the program which species you want to include in the minimization process.
-You can list your own with comma (and space) separated variables as such: `--species=N2, O2, NO, N, O`.
-If you choose to build species this way, you will need to specify a couple more things like `--elements` and `-Y`.
-If instead you use an already created mixture (available ones are air5, air7, air11, air13, mars8), you can do so with `--species=air11`, for example.
-This will fill in the `--elements` and `-Y` flags for you as well.
+You can list your own with comma separated variables as such: `--species= N2, O2, NO, N, O`.
+If you choose to build species this way, you will need to specify a couple more things like `--elements` and `--Y`.
+If instead you use an already created mixture (available ones are air5, air7, air11, air13, mars8), you can do so with `--species= air11`.
+This will fill in the `--elements` and `--Y` flags for you as well.
 You can always double check what needs to be filled in with the `show` command.

-If you do need to specifiy elements and mass fractions, you can do so with `--elements=N, O` and also `-Y=0.7572, 0.2428`.
+If you do need to specifiy elements and mass fractions, you can do so with `--elements= N, O` and also `-Y= 0.7572, 0.2428`.
 Just make sure that the order that you input the mass fractions lines up with the elemental ordering.

 When the configuration input has been filled in, `run` will run the program for you.
 You will still need to follow command line prompts for specifying filenames, sweeping values, etc.